rwbl/node-red-flow-notes/README.md

 ```
 /home/pi/notes.json
 ```
-Pi is the username used.
+Note: pi is the username used.
 The JSON format, is an array with note objects.
 Each note has properties:
 ```
 {"id":NN,"subject":"SUBJECT","content":"CONTENT"}